Five people in military uniforms lying on grass in a circle, with their heads close together.

 Your Impact

-We have helped to support over 15,000 Lone Soldiers to date.
+We have helped support over 15,000 Lone Soldiers to date.
 Your support directly enhances soldiers’ lives and strengthens their community.
 Together, we can provide the support they need to thrive.

 For more information or to discuss sponsorship opportunities, please contact Amy Golding, Chief Development Officer, at 484-316-0116 or agolding@friendsofthelonesoldier.org.